For music librarians, a live online event from Cambridge, UK. Find out more about music in Cambridge University Library and the Pendlebury Library.

 Barbican Music Library’s current exhibition, True is The Dream, showcases the photography of Derek D’Souza who, over four decades, has taken insightful images of The Jam, The Style Council, and Paul Weller.
 In 1981 he submitted some photographs which he had taken at The Jam’s gigs to the band’s fan club, as a result of…

-This event has now passed.
 After two years of online-only events, it is exciting that the Annual Study Weekend (ASW) 2022 is set to proceed in person this year.
 The event will take place at St Anne’s College Oxford from Friday afternoon 1st April until lunchtime on Sunday 3rd April 2022.
-The ASW is a…
+The ASW is a great opportunity to network and…

 The Branch’s annual Academic and Public Music Library seminars were again combined into a single event this year, on the afternoon of Wednesday 17 November.
 As in 2020, COVID made it more practical to organise a Zoom, rather than in-person, event, one silver lining to this continuing pandemic cloud being that attendance at the seminar…